FindNode

 ViewGroup (VG) O → M

 ViewGroup: VG or VG:<level>.
 This command accepts optional level, if level is not specified, 1 will be used as level.
 It accepts a node (from query), will do parent traversal until a "group" is found, level is used to specify when to stop.
-A "group" is layout that occupy 85% ("setConfig(selector:viewGroupWidthRatio, <percentage>)" to change that) of the screen width or "ViewGroup" in the class.
-ML will contain the nodes within the group, with the first node is ViewGroup/Layout node itself.
-It is very useful to logically group interesting nodes and use "PQ" or "addQuery" to search the nodes within the group.
+A "group" is layout that occupy 85% of the screen width or "ViewGroup" in the class.
+ML will contain the nodes within the group, with the first node is ViewGroup/Layout node itself that contains all the nodes.
+It is very useful to logically group interesting nodes and use "addQuery" or BQ to search the nodes within the group. "setConfig(selector:viewGroupWidthRatio, )" to modify 85%.

 Examples: